minjoonkim01/minjoonkim01.github.io/_pages/about.md

 Hi!, I am an undergraduate student at [Sogang University](https://sogang.ac.kr)

-My major is Computer Science and Engineering, currently i'm interseted about Reinforcment learning and humanoid robotics
+My major is Computer Science and Engineering, currently i'm interseted in Reinforcment learning and humanoid robotics